HayoVanLoon/tracking-backend/README.md

 ```

 ## Spawn a demo dataset
-You can spawn a demo with the ```/demo_init``` endpoint.
-This endpoint will
+You can spawn a demo dataset with the ```/demo_init``` endpoint.
+This endpoint
-initialise the dataset and fill it with some data.
+will initialise the dataset and fill it with some data.

 The data is selected so you can observe the logic of the aggregation job.
 Initially there will be: